Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Explaining kernel-based statistical discrepancies

 } where $\cK = \{\K_1, \dots, \K_d\}$ with $\K_i$ being the kernel matrix for feature $i$ only, and $ E_q(\cK_{-j}) = \frac{1}{q} \sum_{r=1}^{q} (-1)^{r-1} E_{q-r}(\cK_{-j}) \bigodot P_r(\cK_{-j}), $ is the ESPs with $P_r(\cK) = \sum_{\K_i \in \cK} \K_i^r$ being the element-wise degree-$r$ power sum. \end{Proposition}

 The Shapley values $\phi_j^{\text{HSIC}}$ allow us to allocate the overall dependence between $X$ and $Y$ across individual features fairly, identifying the most influential ones for prediction.
-Our results can be generalized to scenarios when both $X$ and $Y$ are multivariate; see Appendix~\ref{apx:hsic two multivariate} for further details.
+Our results can be generalized to scenarios when both $X$ and $Y$ are multivariate.
 The attribution of overall dependence to the involved multivariate variables has other applications in statistical inference as well, e.g., kernel-based (conditional) independence testing~\citep{hsic_test, hsic_test2}.